-- Make sure that our Grimsby Town Centre and Cleethorpes regeneration schemes attract more visitors and local people to our towns.

-- Look at how our 'place' can change to encourage all local people to enjoy activity.
-We know that some of our communities need support, and we are working with partners in health, and with community organisations and schools, to offer that - and to explore how we use our buildings and open spaces.

-- Do more work with national organisations such as the Football Foundation, Sport

-England and its Place Partnership, and the Lawn Tennis Association.
-Clee Fields and the new tennis courts at Sussex

-and Barretts Recreation Grounds, and

-Haverstoe Park, are great examples of

-what we've done so far.

-- Meridian Showground is a great venue,

-and we want to see more events there.

-That's the same for the Grimsby Fishing

-Heritage Centre and we will look at how

-we can further develop these attractions.

-- Our DiscoverNEL brand will continue to grow as a one-stop shop for locals and visitors.
-We also want to grow our Tourist Information Centre in Cleethorpes.
+- Make sure that our Grimsby Town Centre and Cleethorpes regeneration schemes attract more visitors and local people to our towns. - Look at how our 'place' can change to encourage all local people to enjoy activity.
+We know that some of our communities need support, and we are working with partners in health, and with community organisations and schools, to offer that - and to explore how we use our buildings and open spaces. - Continue to develop our partnership work with organisations such as the Football Foundation, Active Humber, Sport England including its Place Partnership expansion, and the Lawn Tennis Association.
+Clee Fields and the new tennis courts at Sussex and Barretts Recreation Grounds, and Haverstoe Park, are great examples of what we've done so far. - Meridian Showground is a great venue, and we want to enjoy events and activities there.
+That's the same for the Grimsby Fishing Heritage Centre and we will look at how we can further develop these attractions. - Our Discover North East Lincolnshire brand will continue to grow as a one-stop shop for locals and visitors.

-For more go to:
+For more go to: www.discovernortheastlincolnshire.co.uk